This proposal is about improving the design of Elftoolchain’s text to ELF/DWARF translator.

 When writing tests we often need custom ELF and DWARF content, including ‘malformed’ content for testing error handling.
-The ability to precisely specify ELF and DWARF content using some kind of human-readable notation would hence be very useful for testing Elftoolchain’s libraries and utilities.
+The ability to precisely specify ELF and DWARF content using some kind of human-readable notation is hence very useful for writing tests for Elftoolchain’s libraries and utilities.
+Human-readable ‘source’ descriptions of ELF/DWARF content can also be meaningfully placed under revision control, aiding project comprehension.

 Current Status

 We currently have a Python-based script named elfc, part of the Libelf test suite, that converts a YAML-based description of an ELF object to its file format.
-However, the YAML format is not well suited for this task.
-The tool also does not handle DWARF.

-Some of our test suites (for libdwarf, nm, etc.) use actual ELF and DWARF content for their tests.
-However the use of actual object files (binary blobs) makes it hard to exhaustively test code by varying object parameters such as endianness and native word size.
+1. The use of such object files (binary blobs) makes it hard to exhaustively test code by varying object parameters such as endianness and native word size.

 Requirements